IN THIS ISSUE…

 COMMUNITY SERVICE – Giving back to the community is a top priority of the Colorado Roofing Association and just as important to the many members of our association.
 Our members recognize the need to help other individuals and organizations that face economic or physical difficulties.
 Working together to reach our community outreach goals each year, our members give back to our community through volunteering, donated items/materials/labor and providing financial assistance to local charities, non-profit organizations and individual homeowners in need.
 Do you know of a struggling non-profit or homeowner in need of assistance that you can’t handle yourself, let us know and we will see if we can work together as an association to get them the help they need.
 Here is a “Request for Help Form” you can share with them or send the lead our way and the committee review the project.
 Click on the appropriate link below and submit your application for review by CRA’s Community Service Committee.

-In 2016, CRA also continues our “Roof Over Your Head” partnership with Habitat for Humanity.
-If you have not had a chance to volunteer to assist with labor on a Habitat home, please contact us and we’ll add you to the list of volunteers to be contacted.
+In 2017, CRA also continues our “Roof Over Your Head” partnership with Habitat for Humanity.
+If you have not had a chance to volunteer to assist with labor on a Habitat home (or other), please fill out this form or contact us and we’ll add you to the list of volunteers to be contacted.

 # # #